Translation students gain experience at partner international organisation ACAP

 “I am a vegetarian and I try to reduce my waste as much as possible.
 It was the perfect opportunity to associate my job and my convictions.”

-Jade credits her internship experience with helping her prepare for a successful career in translating.
+Jade credits Monash with helping her prepare for a career in translating.

-“The WIL program enables us to experience and become more familiar with real jobs that we could have as translators."
+“The WIL program enables us to experience and become more familiar with real jobs that we could have as translators," she said.